-The University of Houston energy initiative is a platform to integrate UH system-wide efforts and enable the university to be a strategic partner of the energy industry by producing trained workforce, strategic and technical leadership, research and development, and technology incubation.
-The strategic focus is on our four energy pillars of 1) energy education, 2) upstream, 3) midstream, and 4) sustainability, alternatives and grid power.
+UH Energy is a platform to integrate UH system-wide efforts and enable the university to be a strategic partner of the energy industry by producing trained workforce personnel, strategic and technical leadership, research and development, and technology incubation.
+That's why UH is the "Energy University."

 Navigate our tabs to learn more on the unique opportunities under the UH Energy umbrella.

 UH offers several innovative educational programs at all levels and in the four major energy sectors, upstream; midstream and downstream; alternatives and enablers, and policy and management.
 UH also offers continuing professional studies, as well as certificate programs that may be completed either in conjunction with a graduate level degree or as a stand-alone.

 Access our Educational Programs in Energy catalog for the most updated information on energy-related programs.